 - if a child is born out of wedlock

-Court requests for custody of grandchildren are more complex as evidence of parental unfitness is usually a key component of a case.
-Our team of grandparents’ rights lawyers are highly versed in the intricacies of custody requests for grandchildren.
-Cantor Law Group have a proven track record of successfully protecting the interests of grandchildren, by powerfully representing the rights of grandparents.
+Court requests for custody of Grandchildren are more complex as evidence of parental unfitness is usually a key component of a case.
+Our team of Grandparents rights lawyers are highly versed in the complexity of custody requests for custody or time with grandchildren.
+Cantor Law Group have a proven track record of successfully protecting the interests of grandchildren, by powerfully representing the rights of Grandparents.

-For further information about visitation, custody and/or adoption of grandchildren, contact an attorney at the Cantor Law Group.
-We are a Member of Arizona’s Finest Lawyers® and Listed in the bar Register of Pre-Eminent Lawyers®.
+For further information about visitation, custody and/or adoption of grandchildren, contact the Cantor Law Group.
+We are a Member of Arizona’s Finest Lawyers® and Listed in the Bar Register of Pre-Eminent Lawyers®.
 Cantor Law Group has over 70 years of combined experience.
 We have proven experience in litigation to protect Grandparents rights, and are committed to successful outcome in such cases.